da-cathub/iih__packages/gtfs_types/README.md

 ## Transparency Notice

 This package is maintained by [IsItHere's Developer XP Team](https://iih.icu/devs) and is dogfooded internally by IsItHere in everyday Feed Processing and Data Enchancement.
-Certain Edge cases might be missing or added in could be not coresponding with the current GTFS specification.
+Certain Edge cases might be missing or added in, could be not coresponding with the current GTFS specification.
 For any bugs, questions and ideas, please visit [IsItHere Packages Issue Tracker](https://github.com/da-cathub/iih__packages)

 **Made in Bratislava**
 IsItHere • isithere.sk